“The path to a healthier diet need not be as difficult to navigate as it may appear”

 Another finding associated with fast eating is that of increased likelihood of elevated blood levels of ALT (alanine aminotransferase), a liver enzyme that is a biomarker for liver damage and can be seen with fatty liver.

-2. Reducing Portion Size
+2. Reduce Portion Size

 Serve yourself smaller than usual servings – and commit yourself to it.
 Especially if combined with eating more slowly, this practice will retrain appetite and restore healthier levels of food intake.

-3. Substituting Healthier Favorite Food Choices
+3. Substitute Healthier Favorite Food Choices

 Ultimately, the successful reduction in pain will require significant changes in foods most people in America eat.
 By starting slowly with choosing healthier favorite foods, it facilitates a start in the right direction.
 Every journey begins with a single step – when this step is more likely to be successful, it allows for a build-up of the momentum of change.